-Charleston has the nickname of “The Holy City,” and it’s no surprise when it has over 400 churches!
+Charleston has the nickname “The Holy City,” and it’s no surprise with over 400 churches!

 Well, here’s one of them to add to your Charleston itinerary!
 This is a beautiful Gothic Revival church is located in Charleston’s French Quarter.
 It was founded by Huguenots, and anybody is welcome to look around.
 With its Gothic Revival architecture and slightly pink hue, it’s noticeably different from Charleston’s other churches.

 Those interested in architecture or photography will love this spot!